 - (20) The lack of information on the envisaged pay range of a job position creates an information asymmetry which limits the bargaining power of applicants.
 Ensuring transparency should enable prospective workers to make an informed decision about the expected salary without limiting in any way the employer's or worker's bargaining power to negotiate a salary even outside the indicated range.
 It would also ensure an explicit and non-gender biased basis for pay setting and would disrupt the undervaluation of pay compared to skills and experience.
 This transparency measure would also address intersectional discrimination where non-transparent pay settings allow for discriminatory practices on several discrimination grounds.
-The information to be provided to applicants prior to employment, if not published in a job vacancy notice, could be provided to the applicant prior to the job interview by the employer or in a different manner, for instance by the social partners. - (21) In order to disrupt the perpetuation of a pay gap between female and male workers affecting individual workers over time, employers should not be allowed to enquire about the prior pay history of the applicant for a job. - (22) Pay transparency measures should protect workers' right to equal pay while limiting as much as possible costs and burden for employers, paying specific attention to micro and small enterprises.
-Where appropriate, measures should be tailored to the size of employers taking into account employers' headcount. - (23) Employers should make accessible to workers a description of the criteria used to determine pay levels and pay progression.
-The pay progression refers to the process of how a worker moves to a higher pay level.
-The employer should have flexibility in the way it complies with this obligation taking into account the size of the organisation. - (24) All workers should have the right to obtain information, upon their request, on their pay and on the pay level, broken down by sex, for the category of workers doing the same work or work of equal value.
+The information to be provided to applicants prior to employment, if not published in a job vacancy notice, could be provided to the applicant prior to the job interview by the employer or in a different manner, for instance by the social partners. - (21) In order to disrupt the perpetuation of a pay gap between female and male workers affecting individual workers over time, employers should not be allowed to enquire and proactively try to obtain the information about the prior pay history of the applicant for a job. - (22) Pay transparency measures should protect workers' right to equal pay while limiting as much as possible costs and burden for employers, paying specific attention to micro and small enterprises.
+Where appropriate, measures should be tailored to the size of employers taking into account employers' headcount.
+The staff headcount as a criterion to be applied for determining whether an employer is subject to pay reporting and joint pay assessment should be expressed as a number of employees as defined by the Eurostat sructural business statistics. [...]

+- (23) Employers should make accessible to workers a description of the criteria used to determine pay levels and pay progression.
+The pay progression refers to the process of how a worker moves to a higher pay level. [...]
+Criteria could include, for instance, individual performance, skills development, and/or seniority.
+When implementing this obligation, Member States should pay particular attention to avoiding excessive administrative burden for micro and small enterprises.
+Member States may also provide, as mitigating measures, ready-made templates to support small and micro enterprises in complying with the obligation.
+Pay progression criteria in micro and small enterprises may be made available upon request by workers. - (24) All workers should have the right to obtain information, upon their request, on their pay and on the pay level, broken down by sex, for the category of workers doing the same work or work of equal value.
 Employers must inform workers of this right on an annual basis.
-Employers may also, on their own initiative, opt for providing such information without workers needing to request it.
+Employers may also, on their own initiative, opt for providing such information without workers needing to request it. - (25) Employers with at least 250 workers should regularly report on pay, in a suitable and transparent manner, such as including the information in their management report.
+To maximise the coverage of pay transparency of workers, Member States may make regular reporting on pay mandatory for employers with less than 250 workers.